-Retreats: Fellows attend an overnight orientation April 9-10, 2022 in Davidson, NC which is a mandatory requirement.
-Fellows attend a mid-year retreat in the fall and monthly virtual webinars.
+Retreats: Fellows attend an overnight orientation April 13 – 14, 2024 in Davidson, NC which is a mandatory requirement.
+Fellows also attend a mid-year retreat in the fall and participate in monthly virtual webinars.
 Partners in a paired project are both required to be present at all the events.

-Celebration of Service: Fellows attend a Celebration of Service Luncheon honoring current Fellows and introducing new Fellows April 2, 2022 in Raleigh.
-Fellows also attend the event in March/April 2023.
+Celebration of Service: Fellows attend a Celebration of Service Luncheon honoring current Fellows and introducing new Fellows on March 24, 2024 in Raleigh.
+Fellows also attend the event in March/April 2025.
 Partners in paired projects are both required to be present at the events.

 Reports & Evaluations: Fellows submit monthly one-page reports and reflections about their activities; a written final report; a 2-minute video summarizing their project; and an evaluation about the Fellowship experience.
 Fellows also need to develop a verification strategy into their project design to determine if their project is successful and on target in meeting goals.

-Recruitment: In the fall of 2022, Fellows organize an information session on their Fellowship experience at their school.
+Recruitment: In the fall of the fellowship year, Fellows organize an information session on their Fellowship experience at their school.

 Op-Ed: We hold an op-ed writing workshop and Fellows are required to write an op-ed article to hone their skills as a health care advocate for vulnerable populations.

 Video: We provide training in creating a 90-second video to showcase your project.
-At the end of the Fellowship year, Fellows are to create a 90-second video of their project.
+At the end of the Fellowship year, Fellows are to create a 90-second video.